ShankulShukla/Face-Emotion-Detection/README.md

 ## How to Use-

 - Clone the repo
-- For custom training- python train.py
+- For custom training- run train.ipynb
-- For webcam testing- python test.py
+- For webcam testing- run test.ipynb

 ## Note-